Raissadev/Resume/README.md

 # Resume

 Hello guys!
-I decided to develop a very simple website to talk a little about my professional experience...
+I decided to develop a very simple application to talk a little about my professional experience...
 But that's all, in short I'm just a nerd passionate about computing 🤓